biharygergo/card-estimator/src/cli/data/20240918_planning-poker-in-google-meet.md

 ## Exploring Key Features

-Now that you’ve installed PlanningPoker.live, here’s how to make the most of its features:
+Now that you've installed PlanningPoker.live, here's how to make the most of its features:

 - **Jira and Linear Integration:** Link PlanningPoker.live with your project management tools like [Jira](https://planningpoker.live/integrations/jira) or [Linear](https://planningpoker.live/integrations/linear) to import tasks directly.
 Once your planning session is complete, export the estimates back into your tool for easy tracking.
 Learn more about our [Jira integration](https://planningpoker.live/knowledge-base/how-to-estimate-jira-issues-with-planning-poker) and our [Linear integration](https://planningpoker.live/knowledge-base/estimate-linear-issues-planning-poker-live) in our knowledge base.